 Some like it hot; others prefer bundling up for their spring break.
-For the latter, a spring break ski vacation often tops the list as a favorite, but ski resort vacations can be a downhill plunge when it comes to your pocketbook.
+For the latter, a spring break skiing vacation often tops the list as a favorite.
+But family ski resorts can be a downhill plunge when it comes to your pocketbook.

 If you’ve got moguls and bumps on your mind, you can still hit the slopes without taking a hit in your wallet with these tips for finding an affordable spring skiing vacation.
 And to help you get there, here are our tips for packing for a ski trip.

 Save some money without sacrificing your spring skiing experience by skipping the mega-resort ski towns.
 Home of the Winter X Games, Aspen (Colorado) has a world-class skiing reputation, but it comes with a price tag.
 That cost for the 2019-2020 season is $179 for single-day adult lift tickets, while Vail, Colorado, is $209.
 Lake Tahoe’s lift ticket is $179.
 On the east coast, Stowe Mountain Resort lift tickets are more affordable start at $94 regular season, adult single day.
 Multiply by a family of 4, then mix in accommodations, meals, and the daily price tag of spring skiing just collected a few extra zeroes.

-If you’re looking for spring skiing on the cheap – and shorter lift lines, consider resorts off-the-beaten-path, or consider booking late spring or toward the end of closing dates.
+If you’re looking for spring skiing on the cheap – and shorter lift lines – consider resorts off-the-beaten-path, or consider booking late spring or toward the end of closing dates.
 We’ve had some of our best skiing experiences after snowstorms bring in white powder for pristine spring conditions.
 You won’t sacrifice the experience and you won’t break your budget.

-The Colorado Rockies can still be your spring skiing destination as ski resorts off-the-beaten path offer all levels of skiing without the stiff price.
-Just 30 miles from Aspen get your spring ski on at Sunlight Mountain Resort at more than half the price (daily ticket price is just $45), and you’ll get hundreds of acres of varied terrain including one of the steepest runs in the state and the longest beginner slope in Colorado ski country.
+The Colorado Rockies can still be your spring skiing destination, as ski resorts off-the-beaten-path offer all levels of skiing without the stiff price.
+Just 30 miles from Aspen, get your spring ski on at Sunlight Mountain Resort at more than half the price (daily ticket price is just $45).
+Bonus: you’ll get hundreds of acres of varied terrain, including one of the steepest runs in the state and the longest beginner slope in Colorado ski country.

-Located in New Mexico’s southern Rockies at more than 8,600 feet elevation and a couple of hours from the Albuquerque airport., lift tickets at Angel Fire Resort boasts lift tickets of $77.
+Located in New Mexico’s southern Rockies at more than 8,600 feet elevation and a couple of hours from the Albuquerque airport, Angel Fire Resort boasts lift tickets of $77.
 Taos Ski Valley offers single day lift tickets at $110.
-And always for the best deal, pre-purchase lift tickets at least 3 days ahead of time online or call (844) 218-4107.)
+And always for the best deal, pre-purchase lift tickets at least 7 days ahead of time online.

 Come on, half the fun of skiing is doing it at least two days in a row!
-For example at Aspen/Snowmass in Colorado, you can save $10 per day for 2 & 3 day lift tickets; four or more days save $20 per day.
+For example, at Aspen/Snowmass in Colorado, you can save $10 per day for 2 and 3-day lift tickets; four or more days save $20 per day.

 Ski vacation packages are another savings waiting for the spring breaker.
 Most resorts call these Ski & Stay Packages, and include your accommodations and lift tickets.
 Bundling your vacation experience can result in up to 50% savings.

 Begin your one-stop spring break vacation shopping at Colorado Ski Country USA (CSCUSA), an association representing 22 Colorado ski & snowboard resorts.
-Current deals include Copper Mountain’s 2nd night 50% Off Special (book four nights and last one FREE) AND Purgatory at Durango Mountain Resort Save 20% on Stay & Ski Packages with the Rocky Mountain Getaway!
+The list here is updated frequently and includes discounts on beginners, lift tickets and accommodations.

-You can also discover these Ski & Stay deals on ski resort’s website.
+You can also discover these Ski & Stay springtime deals on all the best ski resorts’ websites.
 Colorado’s Sunlight Mountain Resort partners with nearby Glenwood Springs to create “Ski Swim Stay” packages taking advantage of the world’s largest hot springs pool.

 Skip the pricey slopeside accommodations and discover a definite decrease in your cost, especially when staying more than one night.
 Vacation home rentals offer affordable spring skiing vacation options for families or groups.
 Condo rentals are also another way to save money on your spring skiing family vacation.
 You’ll also save money when cooking meals in your full kitchen, and there are deals for accommodations near the village of the resorts and facing slopes near the ski area.

 If you’re traveling with a large family or several families, the cost savings will be immediate.

-Affordable spring skiing goes down the tube when you’re hit the skies with your family of 4.
+Affordable spring skiing goes down the tube when you fly the skies with your family of four.
 If you’re lucky enough to live close enough to a ski destination, take a look at your own backyard, and drive, don’t fly.
 The bonus is road trips are another fun family bonding opportunity.

-Money might be tight, but with these money-saving tips to find your affordable spring break skiing vacation, you can still afford to get to the slopes.
+Money might be tight, but with these money-saving tips to find your affordable spring break skiing vacation, you can still afford to take the family to the slopes.